xapi-project/xen-api/doc/design/README.md

 Before reading these, first familiarise yourself with the [architecture](../architecture/README.md).

+- [GPU passthrough](gpu-passthrough.md): explains how discrete GPUs (not vGPUs) can be assigned to VMs
+- [GRE tunnelling](tunnelling.md): describes the API used to set up GRE tunnels for guest network traffic
 - [XenAPI evolution](XenAPI-evolution.md): the XenAPI lifecycle i.e. how the XenAPI evolves over time
 - [memory accounting](memory-accounting.md): explains how the host memory